It has a way of sneaking up on you. Credit theft and fraud.

 Maybe it’s happened to you.
 Maybe it’s happened to a friend or family member.
 There’s a call from the bank, a notification in your financial app, or a charge on the statement that’s beyond explanation.
 Someone else has tapped into your funds.
 Or worse yet, someone stole your identity and took out a loan in your name.
 You find out only after it’s happened.

 That’s the trick with credit theft and fraud.
 People typically discover it after the damage is done.
 Then they’re left picking up the pieces, which can cost both time and money.
 Not to mention a potential knock to their credit score.

 However, you can help keep it from happening to you.
 Our recently published Credit Protection Security Guide breaks down several ways.
-Here we’ll get into a quick introduction on the topic and show how you can prevent against credit theft and fraud better than ever before.
+Here we’ll get into a quick introduction to the topic and show how you can prevent credit theft and fraud better than ever before.